 - Follow the clerk’s instructions to request the Traffic Crash Report under their Freedom of Information Act policy

-If you need additional help getting a police report for your car accident, contact an experienced Michigan car accident attorney at Conybeare Law.
-A car accident is a scary, painful, and traumatic experience.
-It can be difficult to know who to talk to after a crash, but having an experienced Michigan car accident attorney can help alleviate much of the stress and uncertainty that comes after an accident.
-The knowledgeable car accident lawyers at Conybeare Law Office will help you understand your rights so you feel like you in are in control, and they will fight to get you the money you deserve.
+If you need additional help getting a Michigan car accident police report, contact an experienced Michigan car accident attorney at Conybeare Law.
+A vehicle accident is a scary, painful, and traumatic experience.
+It can be difficult to know who to talk to after a crash, but having an experienced Michigan injury lawyer can help alleviate much of the stress and uncertainty that comes after an accident.
+The knowledgeable car accident lawyers at Conybeare Law Office will help you understand your rights so you feel like you are in control, and they will fight to get you the money you deserve.
 To learn more about the wide range of legal services offered to our Michigan car accident clients, talk to our office today.
 Conybeare Law Office has offices in Saint Joseph and Kalamazoo, Michigan, and proudly serves all of southwest Michigan and beyond.
 Call or contact us for a free consultation.
 Remember, if it’s not fair, call the bear.